Phone Scams

 - Using a recorded message to prompt the victim to call back a premium rate phone number, resulting in a large phone bill.

-These scams can lead to significant financial losses and compromise personal information, putting victims at risk of identity theft.
+These scams can result in significant financial losses and compromise personal information, thereby putting victims at risk of identity theft.
 Scammers may collect personal and financial information.
 Falling for phone scams can cause emotional distress, embarrassment, and financial hardship.

 - Callers go to great lengths to keep you on the phone.